lashoun/upgraded-fefates-randomizer/README.md

 	- Beastrune: Skill-3, Spd-4, Def+5, Res+7 (instead of Skill-2, Spd-1, Def+4, Res+5)

 #### Old version
+- I took the freedom to integrate the [Expanded Same-Sex Marriage patch](https://gbatemp.net/threads/fire-emblem-fates-expanded-same-sex-marriage-patch-wip.416109/) by UnassumingVenusaur and the [Good Guy Garon Edition patch](https://gbatemp.net/threads/release-conquest-story-overhaul-fire-emblem-fates-good-guy-garon-edition.487117/) by AgahnimD.
+- Dawn / Dusk Armories and Rod / Staff shops available in every route
+- Changes to weapon triangles: Tome <-> Axe, Dagger <-> Sword, and Bow <-> Lance become neutral
+    - Rationale: range weapons can already hit melee weapons without retaliation so they shouldn't have weapon advantage on top of that
 - Weapon Ranks changed; in practice, every rank is matched with the one below.
 E-rank hell only lasts for one hit now!
 	- D 21 -> 2
 	- C 51 -> 22